-What is a Pattern
+What is a Pattern?
+Alexander's Def.

-- Current use comes from the work of the architect Christopher Alexander - Alexander studied ways to improve the process of designing buildings and urban areas - "Each pattern is a three-part rule, which expresses a relation between a certain context, a problem and a solution." - Hence, the common definition of a pattern: "A solution to a problem in a context." - Patterns can be applied to many different areas of human endehavour, including software development - ▶ A Pattern Language was written by C. Alexander and five colleagues at the Center for Environmental Structure in Berkeley, California in the late 1970s.
+- Alexander studied ways to improve the process of designing buildings and urban areas. - "Each pattern is a three-part rule, which expresses a relation between a certain context, a problem and a solution." - Hence, the common definition of a pattern: "A solution to a problem in a context." - Patterns can be applied to many different areas of human endehavour, including software development